AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

 |             | inlining and vectorization.                                  |
 +-------------+--------------------------------------------------------------+

-Note that the higher the level, the longer the compilation time will be.
+Note that the higher the level, the longer the compilation time.
 For fast compilation during development phase, unless you're working on benchmarking algorithms, using ``-O0`` is probably a good idea.